RN to MSN Programs

 Entrance into masters programs in nursing is competitive.
-While the requirements to enter an RN to MSN program vary by school, an associates or diploma of nursing and a current RN license is typically the minimum requirement.
-Many schools also have a minimum nursing experience requirement.
-A variety of prerequisite courses are usually required, in general education as well as nursing, and may include English, math, anatomy and physiology.
+While the requirements to enter an RN to MSN program vary by school, a bachelor’s degree and a current RN license is typically the minimum requirement.
+Many schools also have minimum nursing experience requirements.
+A variety of prerequisite courses are usually required, in general education as well as nursing, and may include English, math, anatomy, and physiology.
 Each school will also have minimum requirements based on transferred GPA and the overall strength of the application (including the statement of purpose and letters of recommendation) compared to other applicants.
 Applicants for RN to MSN bridge programs must be registered nurses (RNs) with a current and clean license.
 Some programs may require letters of reference from a recent employer, a personal interview, or a background check.

 Before enrolling in an RN to MSN program, prospective students should be confident about their career as a nurse, since they will be devoting time and money to pursue a specialization in this career.
 They should have a genuine desire to help others, good communication skills, and physical and emotional stability.
 They should also be strong students, especially in the fields of biology and other sciences.
 Having been RNs for some time, potential RN to MSN students will already know that a career in nursing can be physically and emotionally draining, often with long hours and unstable schedules, but it can also be extremely rewarding.
 People with compassion, organizational skills, stamina, and excellent people skills will be the most successful in the field.